Donald S. Prudlo

 Dr. Prudlo graduated with a B.A. in History (minor in Classics) from Christendom College (1999), he received his M.A. in Theological Studies from the Notre Dame Graduate School of Christendom College (1999) and his Ph.D. from the University of Virginia (2004).
 Dr. Prudlo currently teaches Ancient, Medieval, and Reformation History at JSU, as well as both halves of Western Civilization.

 Dr. Prudlo has served on or chaired several University committees, and has been the recipient of a number of grants and awards, including from the American Academy of Religion, the Mellon Foundation, the University of Notre Dame, and the Earhart Foundation.
 He was recognized as the 2009 Faculty Scholar Lecturer Award for top researcher, and won several departmental "professor of the year" honors.
 Dr. Prudlo coordinates the annual Antigone lecture series at JSU.
-He also leads JSU students to Rome for study in alternating May terms.
+He also leads JSU students to Rome for study during May terms.
 Dr. Prudlo has also served as an historical consultant for Vatican Radio, Zenit, Crisis Magazine, the New York Times, The Atlantic, and NBC.
 He regularly travels to Rome to offer commentary for Vatican Radio on papal canonizations.
 He regularly researches at the Vatican Library, the Bayerische Staatsbibliothek in Munich, and the Biblioteca Nazionale in Florence.